BubbleDuckz/AgeofDuck---ELO-overlay-Age-of-Empires-2-DE-/README.md

 - Shows player names, civilizations, and team compositions in a clean overlay

+- Simplified Civilization Data
+  - Civilization Bonus Data
+  - Civilization Strength Summary
+  - Civilization Weaknesses Summary
+  - Civlization Strategies Summary
+  - ***COUNTER UNIT GUIDE***
+    - This is an extremely useful feature to find out which units to counter with.
+Britons sending Elite Longbowman?
+Open the Counter Unit Guide, Click Castle > Longbowman and see what units your civ can make to counter.
+This is a much simpler way compared to the in-game Civilisation info which takes over the whole screen.

-- Automatically detects when AoE2 DE is running and updates live data every few seconds
+- Automatically detects when AoE2 DE is running and updates live data

 - Tray icon for quick access to settings, updates, and help